ericauld/cutlass/media/docs/gemm_api_3x.md

 } // namespace cutlass::gemm::collective
 ```

+EA: What's a clever way to distinguish a templated struct's declaration from its
+    various specializations when grepping?
+Oh, yes, because the declaration
+    uniquely will not have `<...>` after the name of the struct

 - `DispatchPolicy` is the most important type for a collective, and is
 [covered in more detail below](#collective-dispatch-policies).